Linker script weird tricks or EFI on ia64

 of second serial console.

-brand new kernels, I even managed to squash another ia64
+brand new kernels, I even managed to squash another ia64-specific

 kernel and GCC bug!
 I’ll try to write another post about that.